secondmind-labs/trieste/de-autoresearch/instructions.md

 Improvements must aim to maximise GPU utilisation without VRAM OOM.
 Furthermore, aim to vectorise the ensemble still using Keras, if possible, before attempting to bypass Keras and implement a custom tf.function epoch loop.
+For this, start by reimplementing changes done in commit c5501b0c as the first improvement, as reported in 2025-05-20-sonnet-4.6-even-more-constraints.tsv.
+Consider also the other changes reported in the same file, since now data and then the model is in float32.

 An analysis has been conducted in the past to compare execution of Deep Ensemble training on TPU vs GPU.
 The results are collected on the following in-scope files which you can use to generate and evaluate ides: